wentin/underlineJS/README.md

 The goal of this project is not to succeed, but fail.

-If one day there is absolutely no one and no reason to use underline.jes, then it reaches its ultimate goal: to fail completely.
+If one day there is absolutely no one and no reason to use underline.js, then it reaches its ultimate goal: to fail completely.
 Because that means the browser has supported  this feature natively.
 That is what this project is about, to push the W3C further in a pixel-perfect, designer-friendly route.

 ## Example